Image credit: Lightstock/Katy

 If your event is in the summer, is the young person wearing clothing that doesn’t fit with the season?
 Self-harm can also have taken place in the past and marks will have healed, so keep an eye out for scars.
 Note any incidental observation of physical injuries and ensure that any medical treatment required is sought as soon as possible.

 As a matter of safety, you should consider whether they have brought anything such as a knife or other implement with them to self-harm.
 This is possible if their self-harm appears to be current.
-If this is the case, it should be removed for their safety and for the safety of others.
+Removing tools for harm is not always the appropriate course of action, and may cause further harm.

 Support